-The Lithuanian Investment Index is developed by INVL Asset Management, one of the country’s leading asset management firms.
-It shows how returns on investments in the country’s four main asset classes have evolved since 1996.
+The Lithuanian Investment Index is developed by INVL Asset Management, one of the leading asset management firms in Lithuania.
+It shows how return on investment in Lithuania’s four main asset classes has evolved since 1996.

 Returns on the Lithuanian Investment Index and its component asset classes are presented through the end of 2019: from the inception of the index in 1996, over 10 years (2010-2019), and in 2019.

-In 2019, the Lithuanian Investment Index had a gain of 7.1%, led by stocks in the country, which earned a return of 15.4%, and, in second place, rental housing, with a gain of 11.5%.
+In 2019, the Lithuanian Investment Index had a 7.1% gain, led by shares in the country, which earned a return of 15.4%, followed by rental housing with an 11.5% gain.

 Inflation in 2019 was 2.2% – a rate the country’s long-term bonds, which earned 1.5%, and deposits, which had a 0% return, failed to surpass.

 Long-term return on the Lithuanian Investment Index’s asset classes